 - The signatures form

 - Applicant’s Curriculum Vitae

-- A copy of the Employee Conflict of Interest Disclosure Form.
-The signed original will need to be submitted to Human Resources, Campus Box 16, on or before the submission of your proposals.
+- The Employee Conflict of Interest Disclosure Form will need to be submitted to Human Resources, Campus Box 16, on or before the submission of your proposals.
 Click here for the University guidelines.

-Please send proposal via email as one pdf file, be sure to include a signed copy of the Conflict of Interest Disclosure form.
-LATE OR INCOMPLETE PROPOSALS WILL NOT BE CONSIDERED.
+Please send proposal via email as one pdf file to firstname.lastname@example.org LATE OR INCOMPLETE PROPOSALS WILL NOT BE CONSIDERED.